GRMConsultingAnalytics/Youtube-Videos-Tracking/README.md

 5) Select "Rename conflicting tags, triggers, and variables"
 6) Preview and confirm your import
 7) Confirm to finalize importing procedure

+# Please Note
+This script represents a plan B and may cause the video to flicker.
+It is suggested to test the YouTube Video trigger first.
+You can find the trigger documentation following this link: https://support.google.com/tagmanager/answer/7679325?hl=en